 In a shaker, muddle the pineapple and add two small grinds of black pepper.

-Add the tequila, lime and agave nectar with ice and shake until well-chilled.
+Add the tequila, lime and agave nectar syrup with ice and shake until well-chilled.